jesuscc1993/modding/invisible-passives/readme.md

 Kudos to _ashtar01_ for his "Words of Wisdom / Healing / Regenerate Invisible" mod, which this one was based on.
 I simply reverted his removal of the effects for the healing shard in order to prevent a resulting bug that prevented it from working properly.

-## DISCLAIMER

-Provided screenshot is not to be taken seriously, speed lines will (sadly) not display when Miriam moves.